Ask & You Shall Receive #12:

 By | 9 Mar 2014

-In a previous article entitled Know Your Weapons, I mentioned that God has used animals to teach me things on more than one occasion.
+In a previous article entitled Know Your Weapons, I mentioned how God has used various animals to teach me things on more than one occasion.
 In this article, we’re gonna dig into another one of them.
 I ask you to bear with me as I give you a bit of personal information, because it’s important to the point I want to make.

 I’ve owned cats (aka Mobile Dust-Bunny Generators) for almost my entire life and am a dyed-in-the-fur cat lover.
 Now all you dog lovers just collectively groaned inwardly and thought, “Oh, no!
 He’s one of them!”
 Not to worry, we’re actually going to talk more about dogs than cats.
-Those of you who groaned are now going, “Huh!?” 😀
+Those of you who groaned are now going, “Huh!?“😀

-Bear with me.
+Stick with me.
 You’ll love this!

 Tiger perched on his chair